VeerOneGPT/galileo-glass-ui/TEST_PROGRESS.md

    - Tests for cache statistics tracking
    - Tests for cache limits and pruning

+3. **src/utils/performance/__tests__/performanceMonitor.test.ts**
+   - Tests for the PerformanceMonitor class
+   - Tests for FPS tracking and performance metrics
+   - Tests for memory usage monitoring
+   - Tests for performance threshold detection
+   - Tests for event handling and callback execution

 ## Next Steps
 1. ✅ Add tests for animation orchestration system (COMPLETED)
-2. Add tests for the performance monitoring system
+2. ✅ Add tests for the performance monitoring system (COMPLETED)
-3. Add tests for animation components
+3. ✅ Add tests for animation components (COMPLETED)
-4. Add tests for Z-space animation system
+4. ✅ Add tests for Z-space animation system (COMPLETED)
+5. ✅ Add integration tests for the animation pipeline (COMPLETED)

 ## Testing Approach
 1. We're using a simplified mocking approach to test behavior without complex style generation